 TEHDAS2 (Towards the European Health Data Space 2) is a collaboration of 30 European countries working on the practical guidance for how health data can be used for research, innovation and public health in the EHDS.

 A major part of TEHDAS2 is its public consultations, which test draft operational guidance with a wide range of contributors, including international partners.
+The third and final consultation is currently open for submissions, and will close on 30 June 2026.

 Find out more about TEHDAS2 here.